wFairmanOlin/reinforcedGaming/README.md

 ## CartPole
 The first game we decided to try out is CartPole, This game involves a cart with a pole attached to the top, and the goal is to keep the pole balanced and upright as long as possible.
 The cart can either move left or right, and you lose if the pole tilts further than 15 degrees in either direction.

-The reward scheme the algorithm worked to maximize was very simple, with a small reward given each time step the algorithm lasted without losing.
+The reward scheme the algorithm worked to maximize was very simple, with a small reward given each time step the algorithm lasts without losing.
 It started out with just random moves to the left and right, which was not a very effective method of balancing the pole.

 ![Before training](/cartGifs/0.gif)
+Before training

 In the training, the specific information it used was the cart's position, its velocity, the pole angle, and the pole's velocity.
-After each try, it essentially evaluates how those factors affected its ability to continue growing the reward by staying up for longer.
+After each try, it essentially evaluates how those factors effect its ability to continue growing the reward by staying up for longer.

+The neural net is comprised of 4 input nodes (one for each of the environment descriptors), a hidden layer of 128 nodes, and two output nodes.
+The two output nodes are the probabilities for each action to lead to a higher total reward.
+At each step of the game, the algorithm choses an action based on the probabilities the neural net gives out given the environment variables at that time.

+After each attempt, the neural net is updated based on the newest information it is given, and it adjusts the weights of the nodes in order to maximize its reward.

 ## MountainCar

-## Installing Dependencies
-Run this good'ol pip install script:

-`pip install -r requirements.txt`